abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 ABP's RabbitMQ Distributed Event Bus integration abstracts all these details.
 You just send and receive messages.
 You need to write low level code?
 No problem, you can always do.
 ABP doesn't restrict you when you need to use low level features of the library you are using.

+## Modularity

+Building a true modular system is not easy.
+All the aspects of the system (database, entities, APIs, UI pages/components) can be splitted into modules and each module can be reusable without others.
+Plain ASP.NET Core doesn't provide such a modular architecture.
+If you need it, you should think on it from scratch.

+ABP Framework is designed to build modular applications and systems.
+Every feature in the framework is developed so it is compatible with the modularity.
+Documentation and guides explain how to develop reusable modules in a standard way.